artsandmetaphysics/goodlifeodyssey/_documents/seneca.md

 Due to _On the Shortness of Life_, I will

 - read more philosophy and less literature
-- contemplate my past more often to identify what is worth my time
+- contemplate my past to identify pointless activities
 - spend less time pursuing these activities.